smnuman/youtube-commenter/README.md

 # YouTube Commenter

-A Node.js application for checking YouTube comments and replies.
+A Rust application with Flutter frontend for checking YouTube comments and replies.

 ## Project Overview